themachinethatgoesping/themachinethatgoesping/docs/source/first_steps/run_tutorials.rst

             # install the requirements fixed in the pyproject.toml and the poetry.lock file
             $ poetry install

-    .. tab-item:: minforge / mamba
+    .. tab-item:: anaconda / poetry
-        :sync: key_mamba
+        :sync: key_conda

         .. code-block:: console

             # first enter the tutorials directory
             $ cd tutorials

-            # Here we assume that the name of the environment is "ping"
+            # Here we assume that you are using conda and created and environment called "ping"
-            $ mamba activate -n ping
+            $ conda activate -n ping

-            # if you want to update the package use
+            # install poetry
+            $ pip install poetry

+            # install the requirements fixed in the pyproject.toml and the poetry.lock file
-            $ mamba install --file requirements.txt
+            $ poetry install

     .. tab-item:: anaconda / conda
-        :sync: key_conda
+        :sync: key_conda_pip

         .. code-block:: console